2 Techniques for Counting

 Example 2.8 (Probability of a full house) Supposing that all five-card hands are equally likely, what’s the probability of getting dealt a full house in five-card draw?

-A full house is any hand where
+A full house is any hand composed of

-2. two cards (the “pair”) are of another rank.
+2. two cards of another rank (a pair).

-By Theorem 2.1, the number of distinct full house hands is \[13 \times {4 \choose 3} \times 12 \times {4 \choose 2} = 3744. \]
+By Theorem 2.1, the number of distinct full house hands is therefore \[{13 \choose 1} \cdot {4 \choose 3} \cdot {12 \choose 1} \cdot {4 \choose 2} = 13 \cdot 4 \cdot 12 \cdot 6 = 3744. \]

-2.4 Exercises
+2.5 Exercises

-Exercise 2.1 (Galileo’s Problem) Coming soon!
+Exercise 2.1 (Galileo’s problem) Coming soon!